tigergraph/ecosys/tutorials/GSQL.md

 ### Debug Using LOG Statement
-The LOG statement is another means to output data.
-It works as a function that outputs information to a log file.
-It first evaluate the boolean condition, and if it's true, it print the remaining expressions to the log file.
-The syntax is
+The LOG statement is another method for outputting debug data.
+It functions as a command that writes information to a log file.
+The statement first evaluates the boolean condition, and if it is true, it outputs the remaining expressions to the log file.
+The syntax is as follows:

 ```python
 logStmt := LOG "(" condition "," expression* ")"